zaphosting/docs/en/fivem_esx_changerespawnpoint.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/6ZXxWHN4wCE6WcE/preview)

-There we will remove the hook.
+There we will remove the checkmark.

 ![](https://screensaver01.zap-hosting.com/index.php/s/KqWnnT98PB8W9QD/preview)

-Haben wir das erledigt müssen wir nur noch den Server **Neustarten**
+After this is done we can restart the server, the change will then be applied.